Engineering Services, LP

 - The reports outline several equipment and procedural failures that occurred that have not previously been identified in prior published incident reports.
 While we agree with many of the findings, we note important differences, with several new opinions on technical and operational aspects not previously reported.

 - Untimely as it may appear, we were significantly handicapped in our investigation beginning with being excluded from the second phase of testing.
 Apparently, we slowed the testing down during the first phase of testing by making specific requests (no stone unturned) such that we were deliberately excluded from commenting on testing procedures when we were not present to argue otherwise.
 This resulted in a lot of additional time being consumed reviewing documents generated from testing procedures by other investigator entities after the fact.
 Also, we requested additional documents from Transocean which required the CSB to expend nearly an additional year in court to secure the documents (discovery).
 In Statement issued July 2013, CSB Chairperson Dr. Rafael Moure-Eraso "Applauds Appeals Court Ruling Requiring Transocean to Turn Over Subpoenaed Documents in Agency Investigation of Macondo Accident in Gulf of Mexico".

 Therefore, four (4) years to present this extensive report is not as long as one might think.

-Finally, you might be surprised how much help we received from industry.
-On at least one occasion, we needed a pricey component to complete some testing independent of the previous testing program, and a local company provided it for us because as they said, “It was the right thing to do”.
-I think they were sending us a message to be sure and not have any excuses to leave “no stone unturned,” because it was important to them and everyone else in the business.
+Finally, you might be surprised to know how much help we received from industry.
+We would like to acknowledge on at least one occasion, we needed a pricey component to complete some testing independent of the previous testing program, and a drilling company made arrangements to provide it to us because in their opinion "It was the right thing to do".
+I think they were sending us a message to be sure and not have any excuses to leave "no stone unturned," because it was important to them and everyone else in the business.